yi-fan-wang/yi-fan-wang.github.io/_pages/research.md

-When I was undergradute student I used to study cosmology, inspired by the broad interested on primordial gravitaitonal waves and CMB (cosmic microwave background) in 2014.
+When I was undergradute student I used to study cosmology, inspired by the broad interests on primordial gravitaitonal waves and CMB (cosmic microwave background) in 2014.

 - Constraining Neutrino mass with cosmology observation. [paper1](https://arxiv.org/abs/1608.00672) [paper2](https://arxiv.org/abs/1707.00588)